-Charles is an Optometrist having graduated from Glasgow Caledonian University in 1996 and qualifying in 1997.
-He is currently chairman of Devon LOC which is a very active LOC and has been an active member of the LOC since 2008, and Chairman since 2012.
-He is presently director of Bill Optical Limited, an independent opticians which now has 6 optical practices across Devon, provides domiciliary services across the county and also a sunglass store.
+He is presently director of Bill Optical Limited, an independent opticians, which now has 6 optical practices across Devon, provides domiciliary services across the county and also a sunglass store.
 He is a director of The Medical Eye clinic which is a surgical eye unit providing a range of surgical options for eye conditions and also works part-time at Torbay Eye Hospital where he specialises in paediatric optometry for the last 15 years.

 Wendy Andrusco, Company Secretary

 Wendy Andrusco qualified as a Chartered Accountant in 2003 and is Company Secretary of the LOC Support Unit.

 She is the Finance Director at the Association of Optometrists having joined the AOP in 2014.
 Prior to joining the AOP, she worked for KPMG LLP spending a number of years working within the audit division on a variety of assignments before specialising in the insurance sector followed by 4 years in the restructuring division working with middle market companies in financial distress.

 Josephine Mullin has been the Director of Policy and Strategy at the College since Autumn 2010.
 She joined the College in June 2006 as Director of Education after 12 years at the General Medical Council where she worked first quality assuring undergraduate medical school courses and subsequently developing assessments for overseas doctors and systems for revalidation.